contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 - Form element styling
 - Email notifications

+- If a bullet wraps onto more than one line then shorten it or add it to a paragraph
+- Be consistent about adding full stops at the end of a bullet – don’t unless it’s a sentence.
+- Be consistent about using capitals at the start of a bullet - don’t unless it’s a sentence.
+- If the list is too long (15+) then split the list into two or more sub categories.

 ## Code
 Use monospaced fonts for short code snippets and settings.
 Use gists for longer bits of code.